-What is cash back, and how does cash back work on credit cards?
-Let’s take a close look at the different types of cash back cards and see what you need to know before choosing a cash back credit card.
+Let’s take a closer look at the different types of cash back cards and see what you need to know before choosing a cash back credit card.

 How to earn cash back

-How does cash back work on credit cards?
-It depends on the card.
-Some cash back cards offer the same cash back rate on every purchase.
-Other cards offer higher percentages of cash back for certain types of purchases, like travel, dining, groceries or gas.
+Cash back rewards programs vary by credit card.
+Some cards offer the same cash back rate on every purchase.
+Others offer higher percentages of cash back for certain types of purchases, like travel, dining, groceries or gas.
 A few cards rotate their highest-earning cash back categories every quarter or allow you to choose and change your bonus category.

 Flat-rate cash back cards

 Flat-rate cash back credit cards offer the same cash back percentage on every qualifying purchase.
-It doesn’t matter whether you’re buying groceries at Costco or shopping online at Amazon.com—you earn the exact same percentage of cash back per dollar.
+It doesn’t matter whether you’re buying groceries at Costco or shopping online at Amazon.com—you earn the exact same percentage of cash back per dollar spent.

 The Capital One Quicksilver Cash Rewards Credit Card, for example, offers a flat 1.5 percent cash back on all purchases.
-That’s a pretty standard cash back percentage for a flat-rate cash back credit card, and it works out to $15 in cash back rewards for every $1,000 spent.
+That’s a pretty standard cash back percentage for a flat-rate cash back credit card and it works out to $15 in cash back for every $1,000 spent.

 Bonus category cash back cards

 Some credit cards offer higher cash back percentages on certain types of purchases.
-These cards are called “bonus category cash back cards,” because you get a higher rate of cash back, usually 2-3 percent, on purchases in certain categories.
-Many bonus category cards offer their highest cash back percentage for popular shopping categories like travel or groceries.
+These cards are called bonus category cash back cards because you get a higher rate of cash back, usually 2-3 percent, on purchases in certain categories, like travel or groceries.
 All other purchases generally earn 1 percent cash back.

 Rotating category cash back cards